Residential Treatment and Day Treatment for Adults with Schizophrenia or Psychosis

 Treatment of Chronic Psychosis

-Adults with schizophrenia ages 25 and older who admit to our residential treatment program for schizophrenia live at the Skyland Trail South Campus.
+Adults with schizophrenia ages 25 and older who admit to our residential treatment program for schizophrenia live at Rollins Campus or South Campus.
 In addition to 24/7 nursing support, they receive a private bedroom and bathroom.
-Clients are encouraged to participate in activities in the shared living areas and in community outings.
+Clients are encouraged to participate in activities in the shared living areas and in community activities.

 More mature adults with schizophrenia likely will participate in our social integration recovery community.
 This specialized group focuses on promoting independence and improving social relationships through one-on-one and group therapy as well as hands-on learning in the community.